ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Present in amount of other collections (incl. parents)

+!!! info ""
-> The number of collections the Plex item is present in.
+    The number of collections the Plex item is present in.
 This will also include collections the parent season and/or episode is present in.

 - Key: Plex.sw_collections_including_parent
 - Availability: seasons, episodes